 Some people are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
 Some states however offer state financed health insurance to those who cannot afford private health insurance.
 State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug rehabilitation centers around the country.
 State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse treatment providers.
 To find out which rehab facilities will accept state financed insurance, speak with a drug treatment advisor.

-If a person is abusing drugs or alcohol and is looking for help, many effective drug or alcohol rehab facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse rehab centers which provide an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehabilitation facility.
-For additional information, speak with with an addiction specialist at a drug rehab center in your area to find out which services your private health insurance will cover.
+When someone is abusing drugs or alcohol and is seeking help, there are many effective substance abuse treatment facilities accept private health insurance.
+Whereas some outpatient and short term programs accept private health insurance, far more beneficial drug treatment programs which offer an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug treatment facility.
+For more information, consult with a treatment professional at a substance abuse rehab program in your area to find out which services your private health insurance will cover.